 At resonance in series RLC circuit, two reactances become equal and cancel each other.
 So in resonant series RLC circuit, the opposition to the flow of current is due to resistance only.
-At resonance the total impedance of series RLC circuit is equal to resistance i.e Z = R, impedance has only real part but no imaginary part and this impedance at resonant frequency is called dynamic impedance and this dynamic impedance is always less than impedance of series RLC circuit.
-Before series resonance i.e before frequency, fr capacitive reactance dominate and after resonance inductive reactance dominate and at resonance the circuit act as purely resistive circuit causing a large amount of current to circulate through the circuit.
+At resonance, the total impedance of series RLC circuit is equal to resistance i.e Z = R, impedance has only real part but no imaginary part and this impedance at resonant frequency is called dynamic impedance and this dynamic impedance is always less than impedance of series RLC circuit.
+Before series resonance i.e before frequency, fr capacitive reactance dominates and after resonance, inductive reactance dominates and at resonance the circuit acts purely as resistive circuit causing a large amount of current to circulate through the circuit.

 The above graph shows the plot between circuit current and frequency.
-At starting when the frequency increases, the impedance Zc decrease and hence the circuit current increases.
-After some time frequency becomes equal to resonant frequency at that point inductive reactance become equal to capacitive reactance and the impedance of circuit reduces and is equal to circuit resistance only.
-So at this point the circuit current becomes maximum I = V / R. Now when the frequency is further increased, ZL increases and with increase in ZL , the circuit current reduces and then the current drop finally to zero as frequency becomes infinite.
+At starting, when the frequency increases, the impedance Zc decreases and hence the circuit current increases.
+After some time frequency becomes equal to resonant frequency, at that point inductive reactance becomes equal to capacitive reactance and the impedance of circuit reduces and is equal to circuit resistance only.
+So at this point, the circuit current becomes maximum I = V / R. Now when the frequency is further increased, ZL increases and with increase in ZL, the circuit current reduces and then the current drops finally to zero as frequency becomes infinite.

 Power Factor at Resonance

 At resonance, the inductive reactance is equal to capacitive reactance and hence the voltage across inductor and capacitor cancel each other.
 The total impedance of circuit is resistance only.
-So, the circuit behave like a pure resistive circuit and we know that in pure resistive circuit voltage and the circuit current are in same phase i.e Vr , V and I are in same phase direction .
-Therefore the phase angle between voltage and current is zero and the power factor is unity.
+So, the circuit behaves like a pure resistive circuit and we know that in pure resistive circuit, voltage and the circuit current are in same phase i.e Vr, V and I are in same phase direction.
+Therefore, the phase angle between voltage and current is zero and the power factor is unity.

-Frequency at which resonance in series RLC circuit occur is given by
+- Frequency at which resonance in series RLC circuit occurs is given by